top of page

 Having said all that Coffee101 has enjoyed some very nice dark roast coffee brewed from supermarket bought beans which only had a best before date.
 Just because there’s no roasting date doesn’t automatically mean there’s no chance of brewing some decent coffee.
 But buying without a roast date is a compromise.
 It means you’re gambling with the beans not being fresh enough to make the best possible coffee.

 However, to complicte things further, coffee can also be too fresh.
 Newly roasted coffee releases lots of carbon dioxide.
-Hence coffee bags often having built in valves to release the pressure and stop the bag bursting.
+Hence bags of coffee often having built in valves to release the pressure and stop the bag bursting.

 3. Buy traceable coffee (Know your beans)